GoogleCloudPlatform/app-maven-plugin/USER_GUIDE.md

 ### How can I pass environment variables to the Dev Appserver (both v1 and v2-alpha)?

-You can debug the Dev App Server v1 using the jvmFlags:
+You can pass environment variables directly to the Dev App Server:

 ```XML
 <configuration>